Spirt & Soul

 One of my character defects was looking into the past and saying ‘If only’.
 Now I’m resigned to the fact of my powerlessness over so many issues.
 Ironically the more I admit my powerlessness the more the Lord steps in with His solutions.
 It’s all about faith and trust, faith is the opposite of fear & perfect love casts out fear!

 The Lord is wanting us to be led by His Holy Spirit day by day, in fact hour by hour.
 The 12 step life recovery programmes have helped me to do this & to bring freedom into my life.
 Many organisations becomes corrupt at the top echelons whereas life recovery groups are living organisms & bring those in recovery close together in openness & transparency as we fulfill the scripture in James 5:16 “Confess your faults to one another and pray for each other so that you may be healed!
+In the life recovery fellowships we are all equal trusted servants.

 Because we are in a spiritual war (Ephesians 6) we must be aware that we don’t fight flesh & blood & the enemy of our souls very often uses unregenerate and pagan people to attack us.
 2 Timothy 3:12 & 13 “Yes, and everyone who wants to live a godly life in Christ Jesus will suffer persecution.
 But evil men & impostors will grow worse & worse.
 They will go on deceiving others, and they themselves will be deceived.
 We are certainly seeing this all around us in these last days!